 Abstract

 Surveys have revealed a significant morphological diversity within local Nigerien millet varieties.
 Millet seeds exhibit variations in color, shape, and size depending on the region.
 Dosso showed the greatest diversity of shapes, while Tahoua presented 80% oval seeds.
-Striga infestation in the surveyed fields was widespread, with "significant" levels dominating (40-60% of fields).
+Striga infestation in the surveyed fields was widespread, with "significant" category (40-60%) dominating across fields.
 Maradi and Zinder experience the most severe infestations (40% "very significant" cases).
-PCA (Principal Component Analysis) revealed that Striga tolerance did not affect seed size/weight, but other factors such as water stress or soil deficiencies seem to affect grain quality.
-These results highlight both the rich varietal diversity available and the phytosanitary challenges to be addressed.
+PCA indicated that Striga tolerance did not strongly associated with seed size or weight, but other factors such as water stress or soil deficiencies seem to affect grain quality.
+These findings underscore both the rich genetic diversity and the pressing phytosanitary challenges requiring integrated solutions.
 The combination of this data suggests the need for an integrated approach that values genetic diversity while strengthening cultivation practices and parasite control.

-Key words: Prospection, Collection, Striga Hermonthica, Millet, Niger
+Key words: Prospection, Collection, Striga hermonthica, Millet, Niger.

 Introduction

 Millet [Cenchrus americanus (L.) Morrone, comb. nov.]
 (Chemisquy et al., 2010) is a staple food and essential fodder crop for millions of poor rural families in Africa and India (Hash et al., 2000; Senthilvel et al., 2008).
 Particularly well-suited to arid and semi-arid regions, this cereal plays a crucial role in the food security of these areas.
-However, its production is severely threatened by Striga spp., a formidable parasitic plant that infests over 50 million hectares of arable land in Sub-Saharan Africa.
-Yield losses associated with this scourge range from 40% to total crop destruction (Gressel et al., 2004; Parker, 2012; Westwood et al., 2012).
+However, its production is significantly constrained by Striga spp., a highly aggressive parasitic plant that infests over 50 million hectares of arable land in Sub-Saharan Africa.
+Yield losses due to this parasitic plant range from 40% complete crop failure (Gressel et al., 2004; Parker, 2012; Westwood et al., 2012).
 Considered one of the main biotic constraints to agricultural production in Africa, Striga affects the livelihoods of approximately 300 million people, thereby exacerbating food insecurity and poverty, particularly among subsistence farmers (Pennisi, 2010).

 Niger, a Sahelian and landlocked country located in West Africa, has an annual population growth rate of 3.9% (INS, 2018).
 With a predominantly rural population (85%), the country's economy relies primarily on agriculture and livestock.
 Among the dominant food crops (millet, sorghum, cowpea), millet holds a prominent place in the national food security strategy (FAO, 2011).
-However, production remains insufficient to meet the population's needs, mainly due to low yields in farmer fields (0.45 t/ha) compared to those obtained at research stations (2.5 t/ha) (M.A, 2015; JAICAF, 2009).
+However, production remains insufficient to meet the population's needs, mainly due to low yields in farmer fields (0.45 t ha-1) compared to those obtained at research stations (2.5 t ha-1) (M.A, 2015; JAICAF, 2009).
 This productivity deficit is explained by various biotic and abiotic factors, among which Striga hermonthica represents one of the major constraints.
 Faced with this problem, a deeper understanding of both the parasite and its cultivated host is a crucial first step for developing effective and sustainable control strategies.
 This study is set in this context, focusing on the prospecting and collection of Striga hermonthica ecotypes and cultivated millet across different regions of Niger.
 The main objective was to study the morphological diversity of local millet varieties and Striga hermonthica ecotypes collected in different regions of Niger, and to analyze their relationship with observed infestation levels, in order to contribute to the selection of resistant cultivars and the improvement of control strategies against this parasite.